MicrosoftDocs/win32/desktop-src/NativeWiFi/prov-wifi-profile-via-website.md

 As a developer, you enable the workflow by providing an XML profile, and configuring a website.
 Your users can then provision a Wi-Fi profile by downloading it from your website via a web browser.
 On the user's device, the Wi-Fi profile is then provisioned by using URI activation and the Windows **Settings** app.

 This workflow supersedes the mechanism in Internet Explorer for provisioning Wi-Fi profiles, which relies on Microsoft-specific JavaScript APIs.
+This new workflow is expected to work with all major browsers.

 ## The workflow in more detail